SolidOS/solidos/README.md

 SolidOS needs a lot of improvements on UI, including UX and styleguides.
 Maybe you are the one who can help out?

 ## License

+If you are looking for something else, let us try and guide you:

+- for learning about Solid read [about Solid](https://github.com/solid/solid) and visit [solidproject.org](https://solidproject.org);
+- to try out Solid head over to [getting started with Solid](https://solidproject.org/developers/tutorials/getting-started);
+- for how SolidOS works [visit the user guide](https://github.com/solid/userguide) and [SolidOS project Pod](https://solidos.solidcommunity.net/);
+- for the SolidOS stand-alone desktop app, visit [Data-Kitchen](https://github.com/solid/data-kitchen);
+- for how the community works, go over to [solid process](https://github.com/solid/process);
+- chat with others about Solid on the [forum](https://forum.solidproject.org/) and on [instant chats](https://gitter.im/solid/home);
+- join an event over at [Solid events](https://solidproject.org/events);
+- read the community code of conduct at [Solid CoC](https://github.com/solid/process/blob/main/code-of-conduct.md).